apiaryio/console-proxy/README.md

 - Wait for the response and react accordingly.

 ## Cavetas - Limitations - ToDo
-1. This example is using the `fetch` API - which is not currently that spread across all the browsers.
-We might want to change the client once we will figure out the one that is able to fullfill all use cases.

-2. This example currently does not open at all on IE11, it does not work on Microsft Edge.

-3. There's an important foreword I'm doing here: I'm assuming that the payload I want to send on the wire is serialisable.
+1. There's an important foreword I'm doing here: I'm assuming that the payload I want to send on the wire is serialisable.
 I should verify that.

-4. Also - I'm assuming all errors and responses that are coming from the Http server are serialisable as well.
+2. Also - I'm assuming all errors and responses that are coming from the Http server are serialisable as well.
 If not, we're screwed up.

 ## Security considerations